 As the capital of Denmark, Copenhagen is a very vibrant city that truly comes alive this time of year.
 Known for its strong coffee culture, romantic canals and endless bike paths, this bustling, cosmopolitan city has lots of things to do and see.
+But what if you only have one day in Copenhagen to explore?

 What to Do with Just One Day in Copenhagen